rdogmartin/copy-gps/README.md

 <a name="installation"></a>
 ## Installation

-There are three main steps.
+There are three steps.
 Detailed instructions below.

 1. Install [BurntToast](https://github.com/Windos/BurntToast/) if not already installed.
 1. Copy `copy-gps.ps1` somewhere on your Windows PC.